MLC Team: People on a Mission

 A founding MLC board member, Dave has a doctorate degree in math and taught at the University of Oregon in the Department of Mathematics, the Department of Computer and Information Science, and the College of Education.
 He founded the International Society of Technology in Education (ISTE) and held the position of Chief Executive Officer for 20 years.

-Matt is the CFO of Friends of the Children—Portland, an award-winning professional mentoring organization.
-Previously, he served as CFO at the Drupal Association and PECI, managed business development at A&E Television Networks, and worked as a consultant at the Tokyo offices of Arthur Andersen and KPMG.
+Matt is the Director of Finance at Cambia Health Solutions.
+Previously, he served as CFO of Friends of the Children—Portland, an award-winning professional mentoring organization, served as CFO at the Drupal Association and PECI, managed business development at A&E Television Networks, and worked as a consultant at the Tokyo offices of Arthur Andersen and KPMG.
 Matt is a Certified Management Accountant, and received a BA from the University of Colorado at Boulder and an MBA from the Yale School of Management.

 Mike was on the Math Advisory Committee for the North Clackamas School District where he taught for 30 years and helped found the district's first charter school.
 He has a master’s degree in curriculum and supervision and has been a professional development workshop instructor for MLC since 1986.